EthanWang21/BionicReading/README.md

 Navigate to the project directory: cd BionicReading

-In a Linux environment, run the server:
+In a Linux terminal, run the server:
 ./server

 Open your web browser and visit http://localhost:3000 to access the Bionic Reading Filter application.